Mortal sin: Catholicism

 Although the Church itself does not provide a precise list of grave sins or divide actions into grave and venial categories, Church documents do name certain "grave sins" as well as "offenses" and "actions" whose subject-matter is considered to be grave.
 For example, in the area of human sexuality, the Catechism of the Catholic Church notes that the following actions can involve increased gravity: extramarital sex, divorce (but not legitimate separation), and masturbation.
 The sins against the Holy Spirit and the sins that cry to Heaven for vengeance are considered especially serious.
-Further, Pope Francis and many bishops privately regard certain sins as mortal, for example child abuse or neglect of one's parents.
+Further, Pope Francis and many bishops privately regarded certain sins as mortal, for example child abuse or neglect of one's parents.

 With respect to a person's full knowledge of a certain act being a grave sin, the Catholic Church teaches that "unintentional ignorance can diminish or even remove the imputability of a grave offense.
 But no one is deemed to be ignorant of the principles of the moral law, which are written in the conscience of every man.
 The promptings of feelings and passions can also diminish the voluntary and free character of the offense, as can external pressures or pathological disorders (mental illness).
 Sin committed through malice, by deliberate choice of evil, is the gravest."
 Furthermore, Catholic teaching also holds that "imputability and responsibility for an action can be diminished or even nullified by ignorance, inadvertence, duress, fear, habit, inordinate attachments, and other psychological or social factors."

 Mortal sins must be confessed by naming the specific offence along with how many times it was committed.

 According to the Catholic Church, no person can receive the Eucharist when in a state of mortal sin:

 Anyone who is aware of having committed a mortal sin must not receive Holy Communion, even if he experiences deep contrition, without having first received sacramental absolution, unless he has a grave reason for receiving Communion and there is no possibility of going to confession.